 Currently, the Bank is not delicately involved in derivatives business or trading.
 However, it operates in foreign currency forwards and swaps, a type of financial derivatives.
-The responsibility to monitor and contain the risks in derivatives business resides with Treasury Middle Office.
-The Risks associated with Financial Derivatives business are In our banking industry, derivatives desk is operated within treasury business through competent resources in terms of adequate systems and qualified human resources.
+In our banking industry, derivatives desk is operated within treasury business through competent resources in terms of adequate systems and qualified human resources.